ParthShahMechatronics/CarND-LaneLines-P1/P1_writeup.md

 Once the edges of the image are obtained, the search space is contained using a trapezoidal (polygon) approach to narrow down the area in which the lanes will be located.
 This will help us localize the search for the lane lines and reduce interference.

 #### e.
 Line detection, classification and fitting
+cv2.HoughLinesP is used to obtain coordinates of the line in the hough space.
+Strong support fora line in image space maps to where many lines intersect in hough space.
+These values are then used to draw the full lane lines.
 In order to draw a single line on the left and right lanes, the draw_lines() function was modified by calculating the slope of the edges to differentiate between the left and right lines.
 Based on the side, a line of best fit was determined with use of the RANSACRegressor function.
-This facilitated the removal of any anomalies in the dataset of points, and linear regression was used to map the inliers to the line of best fit.
+This facilitated the removal of any anomalies/outliers in the dataset of points, and linear regression was used to map the inliers to the line of best fit.
 This line was then extrapolated accordingly, for either lane side, and the lanes lines were then drawn.
+A sample output of the full hough lines is shown below:

 <img src = "./test_images_output/hough_solidWhiteCurve.jpg" height="50%" width="50%" />